gillian-guide/gillian-guide.github.io/docs/en/extras/trainers.md

 ## [Liberty's Legacy](https://gtaforums.com/topic/973091-gta-iv-12043-libertys-legacy-trainer/)

-!!! warning "Compatibility"
+!!! info "Compatibility"
     This trainer is compatible with the Complete Edition, as well as patches 1.0.8.0 and 1.0.7.0.
-This trainer is not as powerful as ZMenuIV, but still offers a lot of useful features, especially if you're playing with the Complete Edition.
+This trainer is not as powerful as ZMenuIV, but still offers a lot of useful features.
+It's also the only one you can use with the Complete Edition, anyway.
 It's also compatible with controllers.

 <h3>Installation</h3>

-1. Get the latest [Ultimate ASI Loader](../../mod-dependencies/#ultimate-asi-loader) and [ScriptHook](../../mod-dependencies/#scripthook).
+1. Install [ScriptHookDotNet](../../resources/mod-dependencies.md/#scripthookdotnet) if you hadn't done so yourself outside of the guide.
 2. Go to the [GTAForums page](https://gtaforums.com/topic/973091-gta-iv-12043-libertys-legacy-trainer/).
 3. Download the latest version.
 4. Extract the :material-zip-box:`Liberty's Legacy Trainer xxx.zip` archive into the game folder.